yuchengwei42/gemini3-prompt-tool/README.md

 *   **🚀 Research-Backed Strategies**: Toggle on/off proven techniques with a single click:
     *   **Prompt Repetition**: Enhances task compliance for certain models.
     *   **Chain of Thought (CoT)**: Guides the model towards more robust reasoning.
-*   **📋 Inspired Presets**: The default "Karpathy's Simulator (Multi-Expert Debate)" role is directly inspired by Andrej Karpathy's insight on prompting.
+*   **📋 Inspired Presets**: The default "Karpathy's Simulator" role applies Andrej Karpathy's "LLM as Simulator" philosophy.
+It prompts the model to simulate a "good group of people" rather than answering as a generic AI.
-  > This approach treats the LLM not as a monolithic entity, but as a high-fidelity simulator capable of channeling a "Board of Experts" to provide a more robust and nuanced answer.
+  > "Don't think of LLMs as entities but as simulators...
+Next time try: 'What would be a good group of people to explore xyz?
+What would they say?'"
   >
   > — [Andrej Karpathy on X (formerly Twitter)](https://x.com/karpathy/status/1997731268969304070?s=20)
 *   **💾 Export & Share**: Copy the final prompt or save it as a `.txt` or `.md` file for easy sharing and documentation.